 Facebook makes it too damn easy to spy on your ex.
 This does nothing but raise your blood pressure and lower your self-esteem.
 Block them so they can’t see you and you can’t see them.
 Your sanity and your self-esteem will thank you.

 Seriously, stop reading this and go do that right now.
-It’s unhealthy and gross.
+It’s unhealthy.
 You are way better than that.

 5. Avoid posting anything you wouldn’t want your mother to see.